-- (i) Subject to regulations 4(4)(f)(ii) and (iii) below, the Admissions and Licensing Committee may waive, vary or suspend the requirements of this regulation 4(4) at any time to adapt them to an individual's requirements as the Admissions and Licensing Committee, in its absolute discretion, thinks fit. - (ii) Any waivers or variations granted will be in respect of one calendar year only. - (iii) Waivers or variations in respect of non-verifiable CPD units will only be granted in exceptional circumstances.

-(5) Annual return and members' addresses

-- (a) Every member shall make a return to the Association in such form and at such time as the Council may prescribe showing whether or not the member is in public practice and notifying a place of business or residence as his registered address. - (b) Each member must notify the Secretary forthwith of any change in his registered address(es) (place of business or residence) other than one which is merely temporary.

-(6) Members in retirement

-- (a) A member who has been a member for at least 30 years, and who has, with a view to permanent retirement, retired from professional work or business, may apply to Council to be placed on the register of members in retirement.
-Members on the register of retired members shall not be permitted to hold a practising certificate or an insolvency licence, save that this shall not apply to those members who transferred to the register of retired members prior to 1 January 1998 and who held a practising certificate or an insolvency licence on 31 December 1997. - (b) Insofar as Council is provided with satisfactory evidence of the member's retirement, on his paying one additional year's full annual subscription at the rate current at the time of application, the member may be placed on the register of members in retirement, and shall thereafter be exempt from the requirement to pay the annual subscription referred to in regulation 4(3) for so long as he remains on the register of members in retirement. - (c) A member in retirement who does not hold a practising certificate or insolvency licence is not required to comply with regulation 4(4).
+- (g) Waiver and variations - (i) Subject to regulations 4(4)(g)(ii) and (iii) below, the Admissions and Licensing Committee may waive, vary or suspend the requirements of this regulation 4(4) at any time to adapt them to an individual's requirements as the Admissions and Licensing Committee, in its absolute discretion, thinks fit. - (ii) Any waivers or variations granted will be in respect of one calendar year only. - (iii) Waivers or variations in respect of non-verifiable CPD units will only be granted in exceptional circumstances. - (iv) Members who have been granted waivers are nevertheless required to comply with regulation 4(4)(c). - (v) Members must comply with the conditions of any variation granted pursuant to regulation 4(4)(g)(i).
+Failure to do so may lead to removal from the register of members in accordance with regulation 12. - (5) Annual return and members' addresses - (a) Every member shall make a return to the Association in such form and at such time as the Council may prescribe showing whether or not the member is in public practice and notifying a place of business or residence as his registered address. - (b) Each member must notify the Secretary forthwith of any change in his registered address(es) (place of business or residence) other than one which is merely temporary. - (6) Members in retirement - (a) A member who has been a member for at least 30 years, and who has, with a view to permanent retirement, retired from professional work or business, may apply to Council to be placed on the register of members in retirement.
+Members on the register of retired members shall not be permitted to hold a practising certificate or an insolvency licence, save that this shall not apply to those members who transferred to the register of retired members prior to 1 January 1998 and who held a practising certificate or an insolvency licence on 31 December 1997. - (b) Insofar as Council is provided with satisfactory evidence of the member's retirement, on his paying one additional year's full annual subscription at the rate current at the time of application, the member may be placed on the register of members in retirement, and shall thereafter be exempt from the requirement to pay the annual subscription referred to in regulation 4(3) for so long as he remains on the register of members in retirement.

+(c) A member in retirement who does not hold a practising certificate or insolvency licence is not required to comply with regulation 4(4).